 Miners don’t receive the base fee, or else they would congest the network superficially to keep a higher fee.
 To address the issue, it’s burned instead.
 The EIP-1559 has resulted in Ether’s price appreciation by 17%.

-Jesse Proudman, co-founder and CEO of crypto Robo-advisor Makara, said, “The DeFi sector, as a whole, has 7.5M ETH (~$94B) locked in various protocols.
-This combined with more than 529,000 ETH being burned, should create upward pressure on the price as increasing amounts of ETH supply are removed from the liquid markets,” he stated.30
+Jesse Proudman, co-founder and CEO of crypto Robo-advisor Makara said, “The DeFi sector, as a whole, has 7.5M ETH (~$94B) locked in various protocols.
+This, combined with more than 529,000 ETH being burned, should create upward pressure on the price as increasing amounts of ETH supply are removed from the liquid markets,” he stated.30

 Ethereum is still in its formative stages, but it has almost limitless potential and applications.
-With thousands of smart contracts, apps, tokens, and more Ethereum addresses than any other blockchain, Ethereum has built a formidable ecosystem, and some believe it will become the largest cryptocurrency.
+With thousands of smart contracts, apps, tokens, and more Ethereum addresses than any other blockchain, Ethereum has built a formidable ecosystem, and some believe it will become the most prominent cryptocurrency.
 Over the years, its infrastructure has been enhanced, and it has surmounted various challenges related to security issues.
 Also, Ethereum is not as rigid as Bitcoin; it is more open to network upgrades making it a strong contender.

 The Ethereum 2.0 update, likely to happen in early 2022, will migrate Ethereum from a proof-of-stake (PoS) algorithm to proof-of-work (PoW).
 Shard chains will also be merged with the Beacon chain during the POS migration.
-This upgrade aims to lower the transaction fee, make the blockchain more environment-friendly and scalable.
+This upgrade aims to lower the transaction fee and make the blockchain more environment-friendly and scalable.
 As a result, analysts expect a bullish sentiment among Ether investors and more adoption by the corporates.